Atmo26/crisisheroine/Rolls and Battle.md

 A character may use their Primary Action to:

-* Attack with a weapon: Make a roll adding the weapon's power and deal that much damage to an enemy.
+* *Attack with a weapon*: Make a roll adding the weapon's power and deal that much damage to an enemy.
 Unlike most RPGs, attacks always hit, the attack roll (2d6+weapon power) is used to calculate damage.
-* Use a Spell: You can use a spell with Active use.
+* *Use a Spell*: You can use a spell with Active use.
-* Any other Action Permitted by the GM: Usually this includes the protection of civilians in battle.
+* *Any other Action Permitted by the GM*: Usually this includes the protection of civilians in battle.
-* Wait: Instead of taking your turn, your IV drops to 0 for this round.
+* *Wait*: Instead of taking your turn, your IV drops to 0 for this round.
-* Do nothing: You can always choose to do nothing for the round.
+* *Do nothing*: You can always choose to do nothing for the round.

 A character may use their Auxiliary Action to:

-* Move: The character moves from Vanguard to Rearguard or vice-versa.
+* *Move*: The character moves from Vanguard to Rearguard or vice-versa.
 If there are multiple Vanguards, you move from one Vangaurd to a neighboring vanguard.
 For example, if you are surrounded on the front, back, left, and right, you can move from the back to the left, but not from back to front.
-* Use a Spell: You can use a spell with the Auxiliary Use
+* *Use a Spell*: You can use a spell with the Auxiliary Use
-* Remove Bad Status: Several, but not all, Bad Statuses can be removed this way.
+* *Remove Bad Status*: Several, but not all, Bad Statuses can be removed this way.

 ### Reaction